On algebraic integers in short intervals and near smooth curves: Auxiliary statements

 \section{Auxiliary statements}

-This section contains several lemmas which will be used to prove Theorems \ref{theorem1} and \ref{theorem2}.
-Some of them are related to geometry of numbers, see \cite{Cassels97}.
+In this section we have compiled some lemmas which will be used to prove Theorem \ref{theorem1} and Theorem \ref{theorem2}.
 The first paper discussing approximation by algebraic integers was written by H.\,Davenport and W.M\,Schmidt \cite{DavenportSchmidt}.
-Recently, their approach has been reinterpreted by Y.\,Bugeaud \cite{Bugeaud03}.
-In our paper we are going to apply some of the ideas in Y.\,Bugeaud's paper.
+Recently, their approach has been further developed by Y.\,Bugeaud \cite{Bugeaud03}.
+In our paper we are going to apply some of his ideas.
+The main geometric ingredient is Minkowski's theorems from the geometry of numbers.

 \begin{lemma}[Minkowski's 2nd theorem on successive minima] Let $K$ be a bounded central symmetric convex body in $\R^n$ with successive minima $\tau_1,\ldots,\tau_n$.
 Then

 \end{lemma}